EMS-TU-Ilmenau/fastmat/README.md

 #### Installation fails with *ImportError: No module named Cython.Build*
 Something went wrong with resolving the dependencies of fastmat during setup.
 Unfortunately one or more of the required packages numpy, scipy or cython were not installed automatically.
-Please do this manually by running `pip install ~` with `~` specifying the packages you want to be installed and try again.
+Please do this manually by running
+    `pip install cython numpy scipy matplotlib` and try the installation of fastmat again.

 #### Issue not resolved?
 Please contact us or leave your bug report in the *issue* section.
 Thank You!